jdjakub/phd-thesis/appendix-bl.md

 The motivation for this is a vague intuition about sharing parameter values.
 Under a parameter scheme, copying the same thing to multiple destinations will duplicate the "source" parameter many times, even though the only thing that's changing is the destination.
 The converse is true for operations with the same destination---maybe not overwriting copies, but arithmetic or other accumulating operations.
 By breaking these parameters into state, we set a source or destination once only.
 This has a subjective aesthetic appeal from the point of view of minimality, and an even more dubious efficiency value.
 We emphasise that it was an experiment and advise against it for the purposes of implementing a system quickly.

-## Copying And Jumping
+## Copying and Jumping

+\lstset{language=blasmmini}

 Combinations of the instructions express the expected copying and jumping operations.
-For example, `load source-reg`, `deref`, `store dest-reg` copies the value in root-level `source-reg` to `dest-reg`.
+For example, \lstinline!load source-reg; deref; store dest-reg! copies the value in root-level `source-reg` to `dest-reg`.
 The first instruction loads the literal string `source-reg` into the `focus`; the second replaces `focus` with the contents of its named register; the third copies the `focus` to the named destination.^[It turns out that, if you extract the destination parameter from `store`, you meet an infinite regress and will be unable to store to any top-level register.
-For example, if we extract the parameter to `dest_reg`, we have to somehow give it the value it previously took in the instruction---but this is precisely a `store` operation and we're already in the middle of one.]
+For example, if we extract the parameter to `dest-reg`, we have to somehow give it the value it previously took in the instruction---but this is precisely a `store` operation and we're already in the middle of one.
+However, see Section\ \ref{a-meta-circular-inelegance} for a way around this.]

-The `copy a.b.c to x.y.z` from earlier would decompose as follows:
+The `copy a.b.c to x.y.z` from earlier would decompose as follows (recall the ultra-concise notation from Section\ \ref{instruction-encoding-in-state-text-and-diagrams}):

-\lstset{language=blasmmini}

 1. \lstinline!l a; d; s map; l b; i; l c; i; l map; d; s source!
 2. \lstinline!l x; d; s map; l y; i!